Richmond, Johannesburg

 Richmond is a small, centrally located suburb in Johannesburg whose Edwardian, Art Deco and Mid Century Modern houses are being both gentrified and torn down.

 This small, well-established region overlooks the leafy suburbs of Westcliff and Parktown North.
 The area is bordered by Empire Road, Melville and the Auckland Park Johannesburg Country Club.

 The suburb of Richmond was established in 1893 or 1896.
-Located approximately 3,5 km northwest of the city hall, the total of 227 stands that made up this middle class settlement were established on a portion of the Braamfontein Farm that Louw Geldenhuys sold for £300 000.
+Located approximately 3.5 km northwest of the city hall, the total of 227 stands that made up this middle class settlement were established on a portion of the Braamfontein Farm that Louw Geldenhuys sold for £300 000.

-Richmond, as a location, was also one of the first sites for Black Entrepreneurs in early Johannesburg.
+In 1962, the "finest industrial research laboratory" was opened in Richmond. and this suburb was also one of the first sites for Black Entrepreneurs in early Johannesburg.
 Zulu men from KwaZulu-Natal, members of the AmaWasha (or Zulu Washerment) formed a guild.